AG-Systems/Transistor/README.md

-Built by angularjs and ruby on rails
+Built by  ruby on rails